 - Consider including a COVID Community Safety Awareness Statement in your syllabus

 Per the Dean’s Office, below are some options for your consideration.

 - In-person teaching in the classroom on campus

 - In-person teaching in newly added outdoor classrooms (Discuss this option with your departmental Chair)

 - Remote teaching (while courses will be primarily in-person, designing meaningful online aspects is permitted)

 Dealing with Student Absences

-Per the FAQs from the Dean’s Office, there is no expectation for simultaneously teaching students both inside and outside the classroom, however, each instructor is encouraged to manage student absence in the way they deem appropriate.
+Per the Dean’s Office, there is no expectation for simultaneously teaching students both inside and outside the classroom, however, each instructor is encouraged to manage student absence in the way they deem appropriate.
 If, as the semester progresses, you have a large number or a constant trickle of students out of the classroom, you may want to consider adjustments such as these…

 - Ensure all students have access to all required materials.
 Though it may benefit students who miss class the most, a practice of posting your lecture notes, recordings, handouts, and/or slides to one centralized location such as Sakai, helps students stay organized and on track.
 Whenever possible, clearly articulate expectations so that students will know what to do, when to do it, and how to do it.